NafisAlMahmud/trainner-academy-client/README.md

 - Show all the recipes and their ingredients, rating and review
 - Then make a project file in firebase for authentication for my website.
 - Make a sign up and login components for my website,
-- Give them a good design and a good ui
+- Give them a good design and a good UI
 - Make the details components privet route
 - Deploy server in vercel and load API.
 - Deploy client site in firebase.and deploy server in vercel